West Sussex Teaching School Hub

 GLF Teacher Training as a Lead Provider for Inspiring Future Teachers has various routes into teaching available:

-Not all routes are available for all our courses, so check carefully or talk to us.
+NB: Not all routes are available for all our courses, so check carefully.
+The best thing to do is talk to a member of our SCITT team.
+Contact us HERE

 Trainee 3“The [school] team have been................